-5. Health - what is health?
-Health concepts for children
+5. Health - What is health?
+Conceptions of health for children

 The activity "Health - what is health?
-Health concepts for children" discusses didactic approaches to subjective and objective meanings of the term "health"; the construction of an individual frame of reference for the boys' own behaving will be made a subject of discussion.
+Conceptions of health for children" discusses didactic approaches to subjective and objective meanings of the term "health"; the construction of an individual frame of reference for the boys' own behaving will be made a subject of discussion.
 Besides the food pyramid exercises for "aerobic training" will be suggested.